 College and Autism – Is It Possible?

 Integrated Learning Strategies is excited to feature college and autism in this guest post.
 While many of the recommendations below are great for select children and parents, some accommodations or exceptions may be made for children with learning challenges and learning disabilities.
+Integrated Learning Strategies (ILS) is a learning and academic center.
+As a reminder, ILS is not a health care provider and none of our materials or services provide a diagnosis or treatment of a specific condition or learning challenge you may see in your child or student.
+If you seek a diagnosis or treatment for your child or student, please contact a trained professional who can provide an evaluation of the child.

 Some parents don’t believe their child will ever go to college once they have been diagnosed as being on the Autism spectrum.
 College is stressful enough for any kid, but when your child lacks social skills and cannot function independently, college seems a step too far.
 However, whilst autistic students do struggle with college, many colleges are introducing education programs specifically designed for students on the autism spectrum.